Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

-\insight{1}{ \textbf{\textsf{Select} Operator Design Choice.} For row-wise selection, \texttt{LLM-ONE} is a strong default across base models, while \texttt{LLM-ALL} can be comparable or even better for specific models with strong long-context modeling (\eg, GPT-5) and is more cost-efficient.
-For column and table selection, \texttt{LLM-ALL} is consistently preferred. } \nop{ \insight{8}{ \textbf{Effectiveness via Task Granularity Alignment.} The effectiveness of an LLM-enhanced operator is maximized when its implementation granularity aligns with the semantic nature of the task: fine-grained, per-item processing matches well with individual filtering (\eg, row-wise selection), while holistic, batch-level processing is better suited for contextual reasoning over schema elements (\eg, column/table-wise selection).
+\nop{ \insight{8}{ \textbf{Effectiveness via Task Granularity Alignment.} The effectiveness of an LLM-enhanced operator is maximized when its implementation granularity aligns with the semantic nature of the task: fine-grained, per-item processing matches well with individual filtering (\eg, row-wise filtering), while holistic, batch-level processing is better suited for contextual reasoning over schema elements (\eg, column/table-wise filtering).
 Mismatched granularities lead to information loss or excessive noise.} }

 \nop{ \insight{5}{When selecting over fine-grained items (e.g., rows), decomposing reasoning per item with CoT improves accuracy.
 When selecting over coarse-grained semantics (e.g., columns, tables), leveraging global context yields better results by enabling comprehensive comparison.} } \nop{ It is applied to filter relevant records (rows), attributes (columns) and tables with the semantic condition.
-The result returned by \textsf{Select} is a set of data elements, so we just compare it with the ground truth set to compute the \emph{precision}, \emph{recall} and \emph{F1 score} as evaluation metrics.
+The result returned by \textsf{Filter} is a set of data elements, so we just compare it with the ground truth set to compute the \emph{precision}, \emph{recall} and \emph{F1 score} as evaluation metrics.